Reducto: Isn't it true that the reason you left the Super Friends is because you were fired? Fired. Fire! Why?

 - Sweet Christmas!
 Marvel's very own, shirt open to the waist, huge afro-haired, jive-talking blaxploitation character Power Man!
 He tends to be a lot less over-the-top in recent Marvel titles, although the MAX series Cage went even further into blaxploitation than the original, which led to it being declared Canon Discontinuity.

 - Sunfire, a Japanese hero with a "rising sun" motif whose origin was that his mother died after giving birth to him after Hiroshima (his first appearance being published in the late '60s), resulting in his uncle convincing him to take his revenge on the US.
-Later revealed to have a teenage younger sister, with the same mutant powers, fashion sense, grouchy personality and even homonymous codename, Sunpyre (Fire = Pyre, get it?). —- Sunfire reason for being initially a villain explains why he is a captain ethnic.
+Later revealed to have a teenage younger sister, with the same mutant powers, fashion sense, grouchy personality and even homonymous codename, Sunpyre (Fire = Pyre, get it?).

 - In Marvel's Earth X continuity, the Asian hero team Xen included Sumo, Chi, Sai, Tora, Tao and Banzai.
 It frankly bordered on being offensive.

 - Most of the "all-new, all-different" X-Men are exceptions; though they come from all around the world, most have heroic identities unrelated to their country of origin.
 The big exceptions are the previously-established Banshee, an Irishman dressed in green and named after his screaming power, Sunfire (who had also appeared before, as above), and Thunderbird, a Native American with an eagle/headdress theme; by the third issue, the latter two were gone.
+Sunfire quit because he didn't like the group (the feeling was mutual) and Thunderbird was killed off in a Stupid Sacrifice because his personality was so similar to Wolverine at the time that having both of them was deemed redundant.

 - Colossus is a very clear example.
 He can change into a "Man of Steel" (the literal meaning of "Stalin"), and as such he is a mutant from the USSR with an actual "Stalin" power, in addition to his Gratuitous Russian.
 His last name is even Rasputin (later revealed to actually be a direct descendant of the infamous RL Rasputin, who in the MU was actually an early mutant supervillain himself).